Limiting geodesics for first-passage percolation on subsets of $\mathbb{Z}^2$: Acknowledgments

-{\bf Acknowledgements.} The authors thank the Courant Institute for hospitality.
-A. A. thanks Princeton University for accommodation and support during visits.
-M. D. thanks C. Newman for summer funding and J. H. thanks M. Aizenman for funding and support.
+The authors thank the Courant Institute for hospitality.
+Antonio Auffinger thanks Princeton University for accommodation and support during visits.
+Michael Damron thanks C. Newman for summer funding and Jack Hanson M. Aizenman for funding and support.